NotCompsky/mediawiki/README.md

 # Description

+tl;dr: Ugly but readable.
+Very fast, available in WASM (unlike all alternatives, which are server-side).

 Render Wikipedia pages from a compressed archive.

 Wikipedia's source code is written in MediaWiki - which is notoriously complex.
 There are very few libraries that render MediaWiki pages - the existing ones rely on a complex render pipeline that can involve numerous network requests (slow).